 History of Darlington

-Darlington currently enjoys unitary status and is also a Borough; it sits within the southern part of the County of Durham, covering an area of approximately 76.2 square miles (19,745 hectares).
-It has changed its name five times since its conception and it is suggested that its original name was Deathingtun.
+Darlington currently enjoys unitary status and is also a Borough; it sits within the southern part of the County of Durham.
+It has changed its name five times since its creation and it is suggested that its original name was Deathingtun.

 The Pease family also provided the money to build the Library in Crown Street in 1885, which was originally known as 'The Edward Pease Free Library' located next to the family's Mill.